Cushione/veggie_garden/README.md

 #### Season
 ![Season](assets/docs/season.png)
-- When the user is ready and starts the next season, he can not intervene or go to the preparation anymore.
+- When the user is ready and starts the next season, the user cannot intervene or go to the preparation anymore.
 - During a season the game automatically plays 6 months, from April to September.
 - In every month, the game tends to every unlocked field:
   - if the field has a ripe crop, the crop is harvested and replanted as long as the user has seeds left over.